 - An IWD event, a flex policy, an annual report and some loud ‘box ticking’ slaps on the back is all that is required to stand loud and proud

-- Women who can see through the BS and become even angrier that their organisations are presenting a false outward story
+- Can see through the BS and become even angrier that their organisations are presenting a false outward story

-- Women still facing all the same issues
+- Are still facing all the same issues

-- Women in a #metoo environment deciding ENOUGH – and opening the can of worms that organisations have been so determined to contain.
+- Are in a #metoo environment deciding enough – and opening the can of worms that organisations have been so determined to contain.

 Does this mean that the leaders in these organisations are bad, deceptive people?

 They genuinely believe that they are doing all the right things.
 They don’t know what they don’t know – and that ignorance is going to come back to bite them.

 CEOs and senior leadership teams are being fed the ‘good news’ diversity story.
 Diversity leads deliver the positive and rarely the negative.
 Are leaders asking the right questions?
 Do organisations ignore the bad and focus on the good to their detriment?

 I was with a leadership team where I was told ‘we have done gender – we are going back in time’ – they practically kicked me out of the room.
 They didn’t want to hear it.

 And yet, in the same organisation – women are exiting at an alarming rate.
 The retention issue is being masked by furious recruitment drives targeting women!